Thermatix/ruta/README.md

 You can even place another context under a context as a sub-context

-`component` is used to define a container, you give it a name and then a block and inside of the block you place a renderable component.
+`component` is used to define a container, you give it a name and then a block and inside of which you place a renderable component.

-you can also use `sub_context` to mount a sub-context at this position, first you give it a name then a reference to the context you wish to place here
+you can also use `sub_context` to mount a sub-context at this position, first you give it a name then a reference to the context you wish to place here.

+This initial composition is used to as the default settings for when the context is first rendered

 ```ruby
 Ruta::Context.define :main do